Apple's 2018 iPhones

+The new touch panel is more expensive, resulting in a higher purchase price, so to offset the price, Apple may remove 3D Touch functionality from the device.
 That the display would lack 3D Touch is an odd prediction as 3D Touch has been a key iPhone feature since its 2015 debut in the iPhone 6s, and the iOS interface relies heavily on 3D Touch gestures.
 Kuo is often accurate, but this could potentially be a rare miss.

 The 6.1-inch iPhone will also not include space-saving technology like a stacked logic board and an L-shaped battery pack, instead continuing to use standard logic board technology and traditional batteries.

 It's not entirely clear if the 6.1-inch iPhone will feature a glass body for wireless charging, but at least one source says it won't.
 Japanese site Nikkei believes the 6.1-inch iPhone will feature a metal back, which would not allow for wireless charging capabilities, but Bloomberg says it will indeed feature a glass back.